drchrispinnock/gcp-node-example/article.md

 The *network-interface* option defines an IPv4 network interface in the default VPC of the GCP account.

-The *maintenance-policy* is used when the underlying hardware is under maintainence.
+The *maintenance-policy* is used when the underlying hardware is under maintenance.
 The *MIGRATE* policy means that GCP will attempt to migrate the instance.
 Alternatively one can use *TERMINATE* and the VM will be terminated instead.

 The *provisioning-model* is used to declare *STANDARD* or *SPOT* provisioning.
 Spot VMs are spare capacity and have lower pricing than standard VMs.
-Spot VMs have no guaranteed runtime which are suitable for applications that do not need to be available all the time.
+Spot VMs have no guaranteed run-time which are suitable for applications that do not need to be available all the time.
 They are not suitable for our node application.

 The *scopes* option is used to declare the services that the VM can access.
 The help page lists all available scopes.